 Overall, though, Blais was pleased with the way the Miners battled back after a lackluster first half.

 "I thought our guys were not completely focused at the start of the game," he said.
-"But the second half was much better and we were able to score a couple times."

 The most important thing Park City takes away from Wednesday's game is an unblemished Region 10 record.
 Now 5-3 overall, the Miners boast a 3-0 region record ahead of an April 9 meeting with Juan Diego.